fugerit-org/fj-client-redis/README.md

 See [CHANGELOG](CHANGELOG.md)

 *Status*
-Currently support only connection test
+Currently support only a single set or get operation at command line

 *Requirement*
 * JDK 11+ (tested with oracle jdk 11.0.16.1)